 The best way to determine what content to produce is to conduct topic research and find out what people in the local area are talking about and what questions they have.
 By joining the conversation and answering their questions through your content, you establish yourself as an authority on the topic and potentially attract new leads.

-Having a tastefully designed website with engaging graphics and aesthetically pleasing animations means little to nothing if browsers don’t know what to do next.
+Having a tastefully designed website with engaging graphics and aesthetically pleasing animations means little to nothing if browsers aren’t prompted to take action.
 When putting together your site, keep in mind that the ultimate goal is to convert browsers into consumers and this is best achieved through the use of call to actions or CTAs.
-A call to action is exactly what it sounds like; it prompts the browser to take action.
+A CTA is exactly what it sounds like; it prompts the browser to take a desired action.

-For example, “Market My Market is a full-service digital marketing agency with an elite team of writers dedicated to making sure that your onsite content fulfills its desired purpose.
-Contact us today for a free consultation with a digital marketing expert who can make you aware of your options.”
+For example, “Market My Market is a full-service digital marketing agency with an elite team of writers dedicated to making sure that your onsite content fulfills its purpose.
+Contact us today for a free consultation with a digital marketing expert who can explain your full range of options for onsite content optimization.”

 That was our CTA.
 Call us today so that we can help you out with yours.